Middleware > Integrate Tallyfy with Workato

 { "form_fields": { "invoice_number": trigger["invoice"]["number"], "amount": trigger["invoice"]["total"], "payment_status": trigger["payment"]["status"], "processed_by": trigger["user"]["email"] }}

-Only complete tasks when specific conditions are met:
+Need to complete tasks only when specific conditions are met?
+Easy.

 - Add a conditional action before the HTTP request